bestwebua/rspec_file_chef/README.md

 file_chef_instance.test_files
 ```

 Returns list of test files absolute paths that existing in your test_dir folder.
-It makes sense to use getters below after method ```.make``` was run.
+The returned list is represented as an array, the elements of which are sorted in the order like ```.tracking_files```  **It makes sense to use this method after method ```.make``` was run.
+Otherwise you will get empty array**.

 ```ruby
 # => ['/your_test_dir_absolute_path/somefile1',